Gynecological Cancers: Types, Symptoms, and Treatment

 Another very common type of gynecologic cancer is cervical cancer and is one of the leading causes of cancer-related deaths in women worldwide.
 A large number of women in India are diagnosed with this cancer every year, and unfortunately, due to lack of awareness and poor cancer screening facilities, a majority of women are diagnosed when cancer has reached advanced stages.
 Also, a large number of cervical cancers are caused due to HPV (Human Papillomavirus) infection.

-Some common symptoms of cervical cancer include:
+Some common cervical cancer symptoms include:

 - Vaginal discharge.